Scientific Spanish-to-English translation: A review

 – SciMago (www.scimagojr.com) is the Gold Standard algorithm by which most science is ranked.
 It is a helpful tool to find journals and their characteristics.

 In conclusion, working with scientific papers (and especially researchers) is touchy because science is precise.
-For that reason, we have to be especially meticulous with the way that not only the text, but the
+For that reason, we have to be especially meticulous with the way that not only the text, but the information is presented.
+Doing a final read-through and scanning similar articles can (and will) prevent and/or eliminate the majority of errors committed during translation.

 Share